HsiangHung/Machine_Learning_Note/Statistical_Test/permutation_test/README.md

 # Permutation Test

-This is a very awesome virtual explanation for the permutation test by Jared Wilber [[Jared Wilber]][The Permutation Test].
-The main idea is that, we want to see how likely the initial test statistic from our A/B test (between control and treatment groups) happens from population variance.
+This page follows the blog from Jared Wilber, who provided a very awesome virtual explanation for the permutation test [[Jared Wilber]][The Permutation Test].

+The main idea of permutation test is that, we want to see how likely the initial test statistic from our A/B test (between control and treatment groups) happens from test statistic variance in the population (if null hypothesis is true).

 The algorithm comprises the following steps: